 - In the Properties window, click on its TextureID field.

 In the context popup window, the texture can be applied in various ways:

 - Select any image (texture) that you previously uploaded.

-- Upload a new texture by scrolling to the bottom of the popup and clicking Add Image….
+- Upload a new texture by clicking the Add Image… button near the bottom of the popup.